hirasso/thumbhash-placeholders/readme.md

 ## How it works

-This plugin uses [ThumbHash](https://evanw.github.io/thumbhash/) to automatically generate a small blurry placeholder image for each image uploaded.
-In your frontend templates, you can access the image placeholder as a data URI string to display while the high-quality image is loading.
+This plugin uses [ThumbHash](https://evanw.github.io/thumbhash/) to automatically generate a small blurry placeholder image for each image during upload.
+That image placeholder can be rendered as a data URI string to display while the high-quality image is loading.

 ## Installation